 As a graduate of WSU, you are welcome to access all our career

 services at no cost for 1 semester following your graduation.
 After that

 period, you may make appointments during summer and winter breaks, when current

 available to alumni include:

-You may also access LancerLink, our online job database.
+You may also access LancerLink, our online internship and job database.